A MELTING POT OF CYPRUS FLAVOURS

 Loukoumades

 LOUKOUMADES are a traditional Cypriot dessert that is similar to doughnuts.
-They are small, round, and deep-fried until golden brown.
-They are then coated in honey and sprinkled with cinnamon.
+Also known as ‘Honeyball’, they are small, round, and deep-fried until golden brown.
+They are then coated in honey and sometimes sprinkled with toppings, such as cinnamon.